3D Holographic images of patient organs prepared from DICOM data are helping surgeons achieve better surgical outcomes

-The quantity quality? of AR and VR models generated from DICOM data is improving rapidly.
-The 3D and holographic imaging technology are being used in patient communication, informed consent, educational tools, procedure rehearsal, and pre-operative planning.
-However, creating 3D and holographic images from DICOM data can be a complicated process.
-That’s where Intravision XR makes things easy.

-Intravision XR is a 3D modeling solution that is different from any other options available today.
-With Intravision XR, the model creation process is automated.
-Human intervention is not needed; the software will create fully formed 3D models from DICOM datasets of CT scans and MRIs wherever and whenever needed within minutes without any post-processing.

-3D models created by Intravision XR provide state-of-the-art results.
-The models depict complete anatomical details of patient organs, including spatial relationships of the internal structures.
-Clinicians can easily view anomalies, neoplasms, and organ vasculature within the region of interest.

-Intravision XR promises all the benefits of the 3D modeling technology that may be needed in a surgical setting — in an efficient, time-sensitive, and cost-effective manner.
-It promises fast results with no need for any post-processing.
-Being a cloud-based platform, it also gives clinicians the option to share images in real-time with experts located in different parts of the world.

-For more information about Intravision XR, please contact us today.

-Two | The quality of AR and VR models generated from DICOM data is improving rapidly.
+The quality of AR and VR models generated from DICOM data is improving rapidly.
 The 3D and holographic imaging technology are being used in patient communication, informed consent, educational tools, procedure rehearsal, and pre-operative planning.
 However, creating 3D and holographic images from DICOM data can be a complicated process.
 That’s where Intravision XR makes things easy.

 Intravision XR is a 3D modeling solution that is different from any other options available today.
 With Intravision XR, the model creation process is automated.
 Human intervention is not needed; the software will create fully formed 3D models from DICOM datasets of CT scans and MRIs wherever and whenever needed within minutes without any post-processing.

 3D models created by Intravision XR provide state-of-the-art results.
 The models depict complete anatomical details of patient organs, including spatial relationships of the internal structures.
 Clinicians can easily view anomalies, neoplasms, and organ vasculature within the region of interest.

 Intravision XR promises all the benefits of the 3D modeling technology that may be needed in a surgical setting — in an efficient, time-sensitive, and cost-effective manner.
 It promises fast results with no need for any post-processing.
 Being a cloud-based platform, it also gives clinicians the option to share images in real-time with experts located in different parts of the world.

 For more information about Intravision XR, please contact us today.